GaioAugusto/GaioAugusto/README.md

 ### 👋 Hello there!
-I am Gaio Moraes
+I am Gaio Santos
-- 👨‍🎓 I am a second-year undergraduate student at the University of Toronto
+- 👨‍🎓 I am a third-year undergraduate student at the University of Toronto
 - 🖥️ Majoring in Computer Engineering
 - 📧 How to reach me: gaio.santos@mail.utoronto.ca